browserengineering/book/book/scheduling-and-threading.md

 Now, every tick of the counter has an artificial pause during which the main thread is stuck running JavaScript.
-This means it can't respond to any events; for example, if you hold down the down array, the scrolling will be janky and annoying.
+This means it can't respond to any events; for example, if you hold down the down key, the scrolling will be janky and annoying.
+I encourage you to try this and witness how annoying it is, because modern browsers usually don't have this kind of jank.

 To fix this, we need to move scrolling from the main thread to the browser thread.
 This is harder than it might seem, because the scroll offset can be affected by both the browser (when the user scrolls) and the main thread (when loading a new page or changing the height of the document via `innerHTML`).
 Now that the browser thread and the main thread run in parallel, they can disagree about the scroll offset.

 What should we do?
 The best we can do is to use the browser thread's scroll offset until the main thread tells us otherwise, unless that